PanyiDong/InsurAutoML/README.md

   issn = {0167-6687},
   doi = {10.1016/j.insmatheco.2024.10.002}
 }

+@misc{guoStartingWrongFoot2026,
+  title = {Starting {{Off}} on the {{Wrong Foot}}: {{Pitfalls}} in {{Data Preparation}}}, shorttitle = {Starting {{Off}} on the {{Wrong Foot}}}, author = {Guo, Jiayi and Dong, Panyi and Quan, Zhiyu}, year = 2026, month = mar, number = {arXiv:2603.18190}, eprint = {2603.18190}, primaryclass = {stat}, publisher = {arXiv}, doi = {10.48550/arXiv.2603.18190},
+}
 ```

 ## Future

-I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure NAS for NLP tasks (there's a workable algorithm for MLP NAS through nni and still in development of complete structure).
-Some portions of the code are not written in the most efficient or readable way, as they were developed during my early learning phase with OOP.
+I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure NAS for NLP tasks (I have a workable algorithm for NAS through nni and it's still in development).
+I'm aware that some of the code are not written in the most efficient or readable way, as they were developed during my early learning phase with OOP.
 Due to time constraints, however, a complete code rewrite cannot be promised.
 Furthermore, I wish to explore the topics in explainability, fairness within the AutoML framework.
 But no schedules for such progress can be made.